 If you’re in old Dubai and want to go from Bur Dubai to Deira, traditional dhow boats, locally known as Abras take you across the creek for as low as AED 1.00, a price that’s hard to beat!

 Find Affordable Accommodation

-Almost every kind of cuisine is available in Dubai because the city is home to expats from all over the world.
-Whether it’s good old Fish-n-Chips you’re craving for or an authentic wood-fired thin crust Margarita pizza, it’s all available here.
+Almost every kind of cuisine is available in Dubai because the city is home to people from all over the world.
+Whether it’s good old Fish-n-Chips you’re craving for, or an authentic wood-fired thin crust Margarita pizza, it’s all available here.
 But remember these dishes come with price tags to match.
 If you want to keep your meal costs low, consider Lebanese, Indian or Chinese.

 Indian and Chinese restaurants, especially in Bur Dubai, Karama and Deira are also cheap and have a wide variety of dishes to choose from, but be sure to specify how spicy you want your food to be.
 Karama is home to many of these and you can even try Indian street food such as Chaat, Dosas and Pav bhaji in some restaurants.

 Dubai is in the midst of a creative wave and young artists from the Middle East are keen to showcase their talent to the art and culture-loving people of the city.
 There are many community-driven initiatives that have resulted in a number of free events being held in the city from time to time.